gerhajdu/pymerlin/README.md

 in detail in Hajdu et al. (2018).

 This routine was developed for:
-- `Python` 2.7
+- `Python` 2.7+ or 3.6+
-- `Numpy` 1.12
+- `Numpy` 1.12+

 ## Installation

-Copy all files from the `bin` directory to the same directory in the system PATH
+Copy all files from the `bin` directory to the same directory in the system PATH.
+If you get "ImportError: No module named builtins" error while using Python 2.7, install the `future` package.

 ## Usage